Islamic State to lose last bits of Syria territory in 'weeks': U.S.

 Earlier this month, the U.S.-led coalition battling Islamic State added to confusion surrounding the American withdrawal from Syria by saying it had started the pullout process, but officials later clarified that only equipment - not troops - was being withdrawn.

-U.S. officials, speaking on condition of anonymity, confirmed equipment was being moved out of Syria, a sign that, despite mixed messages from Washington, preparations for a withdrawal of troops were proceeding apace.

-Reporting by Phil Stewart and Idrees Ali; Editing by Chizu Nomiyama and Jonathan Oatis
+Reporting by Phil Stewart and Idrees Ali; Additional reporting by Patricia Zengerle and Doina Chiacu; Editing by Jonathan Oatis and James Dalgleish